top of page

 Booking Policy:

 To book your trek, you need to pay 30% of the trek fees as advance.
-Rest 70% to be paid in cash when you reach the basecamp, to be collected by the team leader.
+Rest 70% to be paid seven days prior to the starting date.

 One can pay the amount online(Net Banking, GPay, UPI ID).